intershop/intershop-pwa/docs/guides/migrations.md

 # Migrations

+## From 5.0 to 5.1

+The OrderListComponent is strictly presentational, components using it have to supply the data.

 ## From 4.2 to 5.0

 Starting with the Intershop PWA 5.0 we develop and test against an Intershop Commerce Management 11 server.